Getting started

 The dev host builds the wasm core, builds the mounted demo, and serves it:

-bun scripts/dev.ts # builds the wasm core + hero-main, then serves
+bun tools/dev.ts # builds the wasm core + hero-main, then serves

 specific ones, or set PORT:

-PORT=9000 bun scripts/dev.tsRebuild-on-change is deliberately manual: after editing a component, re-run
+PORT=9000 bun tools/dev.tsRebuild-on-change is deliberately manual: after editing a component, re-run

-bun scripts/build.ts <app> (or the whole dev script) and reload the page.
+bun tools/build.ts <app> (or the whole dev script) and reload the page.

 The first run compiles the Rust core to wasm with cargo, so it takes a moment;